Sarah R. Delano

 1838 Drift Road

-Sarah was born in Chicago in 1904, the daughter of William Marshall Scudder and Helen Rotch Swift.
+Sarah was born Sarah Rodman Scudder in Chicago in 1904, the daughter of William Mansfield Scudder, III and Helen Rotch Swift.
 She summered in the south coast to visit her grandmother, Mrs. Sarah Rotch Swift, the daughter of William J. Rotch, Jr. of New Bedford.
 Her grandmother Sarah had been raised in the James Arnold House (now the Wamsutta Club) and owned a cottage in nearby Nonquitt in South Dartmouth.
 During summer visits, Sarah Delano came to know and love New Bedford.

 Sarah steered WHALE through the process of saving a deteriorating vaudevillian theater from demolition, restoring it to its original grandeur, and transforming it into a performing arts center, the Zeiterion.
-Sarah directed another important save, an endangered whaling mansion on County Street, the William Rotch Jr. House.
+Sarah directed another important save, an endangered whaling mansion on County Street, the William Rotch Jr. House, which is now the Rotch-Jones-Duff House and Garden Museum.

 Sarah’s influence extended beyond the city of New Bedford.
 The Sarah R. Delano Preservation Awards are given annually by WHALE to individuals or groups “that have made outstanding contributions to the rehabilitation, restoration and interpretation of the historic character and environment of Greater New Bedford.”